-The City of Madison has entered into a development agreement with SHD, Inc. The agreement guarantees that SHD, Inc. shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
-The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$400,000.
-The City of Madison has entered into a similar agreement with Royster Corners, LLC, in the amount of \$820,000.
+The City of Madison has entered into a development agreement with Extreme Engineering Solutions, Inc. (the Developer).
+The agreement guarantees that the Developer shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
+The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$595,000.